What is the effect of Weight and Obesity on Hernias?

 Treatment Options

-Lifestyle Changes: A balanced diet, regular exercise, and quitting smoking can ease symptoms and help you heal after surgery.
+Lifestyle Changes: Exercise, diet and smoking can help you heal by reducing the symptoms after surgery.

-Medications: For hiatal hernias, drugs can cut down on acid reflux.
+Medications: In hiatal hernias, drugs will reduce acid reflux.

-Surgery: The choice of open or laparoscopic repair depends on the hernia’s size and your overall health.
+Surgery: Which type of surgery is the best option of repairing the hernia open or laparoscopic hingees on the size of the hernia and your general health.

 About the Author